synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 More importantly, the above two lines of code mean that the on_connected() and on_disconnected() functions will get invoked at the appropriate times.
 You will see those routines in 2-3 more pages.

-Here you can see where that alternate “scheduler” gets set up.
+Here you can see where that alternate "scheduler" gets set up.
 We are telling the Tornado library to run the show, and how often to let SNAP Connect have a turn.

 ```python
         # Tell the Tornado scheduler to call SNAP Connect's internal poll function.